7 registered (PMGNT, 6 invisible),

 “This is the PBS Evening News ...
 The only reason the Postal Service could report in three-digit millions in the red was because it considered its saved-future-pensions funds spent.”

-“The rules must be followed,” J__ says before falling into Republican silence.
+“The rules must be followed,” J__ says, before falling into conservative silence.
 The tables are set in rows with burgundy table cloths draped over them.
 “Layoffs are the answer.”

-“The savings accounts were listed in three digit billions,” I reply.
+“The savings accounts were listed in three digit billions,” I reply, knowing my self evident.

 Due to the rains outside building up on the sidewalks, this is the third time I've had to clean the church barefooted, leaving my wet shoes by the door.